ispras/Futag/README.en.md

   ~/Futag/build$ ./build.sh
 ```

-- After this stage, the instrument will be built and installed in folder Futag/futag-llvm-package
+After this stage, the instrument will be built and installed in folder Futag/futag-llvm-package

+You can try building Futag with ready [Dockerfiles](https://github.com/ispras/Futag/tree/main/product-tests/build-test) for different versions of Ubuntu OS.

 ## 5. Authors